Cardinal Flower

 Fast facts:

-- The whole plant is poisonous, but it is only toxic if eaten in large quantities.
+• All parts are poisonous, but toxic only if eaten in large quantities.

 The cardinal flower has a shallow root system, which renders the plants susceptible to root heaving.
 Freezing temperatures can lift the entire plant out of the ground.